 These psychological, philosophical, and religious undercurrents are threaded

-through Capra's film and I have explored them in my adaptation—but not as
+through Capra's film and I have explored them in my adaptation, but not as

 overtly as in this essay.
-Metaphor and language and character are employed artfully in the script to
+Metaphor and language and character are employed

-dramatic battle that lifts my Wonderful Life
+Bailey's soul.
+And it is the dramatic battle that lifts my Wonderful Life

 adaptation beyond a mere nostalgia-trip for fans of the film.
 The play must work

-on its own as drama in order to truly reach a live theatre audience, emotionally and symbolically
+on its own as drama in order to truly reach a live theatre audience, emotionally

+effects, and music.
 Otherwise, one could merely show the film version.

 That being said, my adaptation is still comical and full of invention in

 themes and emotional nuances of the story.